Monday, November 28, 2011

 Jane Eyre is however, an exposition of human frailty, beautifully characterized in all its light and shade.
 Above all a story of redemption and the enduring heart of the Christian soul, empowered by the Spirit of God, in the salvation of Christ.

 As far as gender distinctions are concerned, Paul the apostle tells the Romans, that all are one in Christ, that distinctions are neither present nor made.
-Concluding, that whatever distinctions exist are those made by men, not the vestiges of Christ.
+Concluding, that whatever distinctions exist are those made by men, and are not the vestiges of Christ.

 The Lost History of Christianity: The Thousand-Year Golden Age of the Church in the Middle East, Africa, and Asia–and How It Died (Philip Jenkins)

-As I wrote in the short commentary on Jayne Eyre, the secular worldview does not comprehend the Spirit led life and perspective of the Christian worldview.
-However, insight into what a large part of the Christian church became over a thousand years, provides the necessary perspective to explain its decline.
+As in the short commentary on Jayne Eyre, the secular worldview does not comprehend the Spirit led life and perspective of the Christian worldview.
+However, insight into what a large part of the Christian church became provides the perspective to explain its decline.

-In essence, the large denominational widespread elements of the Christian church were edifices of human endeavour - organisational triumphs steeped in dogma that barely, if at all, represented the truths of Christianity, and indeed, in no way permitted a conscience led life under God, let alone a Spirit led life in Christ.
+It is likely that the large denominational widespread elements of the Christian church had become edifices of human endeavour - organisational triumphs steeped in dogma, questionably representative of the truths of Christianity - inhibiting a conscience led life under God and Spirit led life in Christ.